 Important to note is that children do not seem to be likely to contract coronavirus or have severe outcomes from the disease.
 However, as we’ve seen throughout the pandemic, disparities are abundant.
 Native Hawaiian, Pacific Islander, American Indian, Alaskan Natives, and Hispanic children have experienced significantly higher rates of infection than their peers.
-Non-Hispanic Black children with T1D who contract COVID-19 are four times more likely to also experience DKA.
+Non-Hispanic Black children with T1D who contract COVID-19 are four times more likely to also experience diabetic ketoacidosis (DKA).

 Every vaccine taken decreases the risk and prevents the spread of COVID-19.
-While it is frustrating to watch the logistical mess, the more people who get vaccinated quickly the better, and in the meantime, continue to practice safe measures that protect you and your loved ones from COVID-19, including doing your best to keep tight control of your blood sugar levels, wearing a mask and physical distancing from anyone outside of your household, and avoiding indoor gatherings.
+While it is frustrating to watch the logistical mess, the more people who get vaccinated quickly the better, and in the meantime, continue to practice safe measures that protect you and your loved ones from COVID-19, including doing your best to keep tight control of your blood sugar levels, wearing a mask and physical distancing from anyone outside of your household and avoiding indoor gatherings.

 For a deeper dive into the science of and trials for the COVID-19 vaccines, visit Diabetes + COVID-19 Vaccines: What You Need to Know.